Composite bonding is a conservative cosmetic treatment, but it’s still natural to notice changes in how your teeth feel afterwards.

 - Persistent or worsening pain should always be reviewed.

-💡 Quick Answer: Mild tooth sensitivity after composite bonding is normal and typically settles within a few days.
-Persistent pain, sharp discomfort when biting, or worsening symptoms should be assessed by your dentist.
+💡 Quick Answer: Mild sensitivity, gum soreness or pressure after composite bonding can be normal for a few days.
+Sharp pain when biting, nerve-like pain, throbbing, or symptoms that worsen rather than improve should be reviewed by your dentist.

 🧭 Jump to: